 In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
-We cover: preventive, basic, and major dental services as outlined here.
+However, Medicare currently pays for dental services in a limited number of circumstances, specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
+Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.
+In addition, we cover: preventive, basic, and major dental services as outlined here.

-There is an annual maximum plan payment of \$3,000 that applies for basic and major services only.
+There is an annual maximum plan payment of \$3,000 that applies for preventive, basic, and major services.